Pilgrimage for COP26

 Reimagining what it means to be ecological

 At the heart of the philosophy which underlies Shiatsu and East Asian medicine is the innate relationship between humans and other-than-humans.
-We are all one, all made of the same chi, and our learning and understanding of ourselves and the communities we live with is intrinsically linked.
+We are all one, all made of the same Chi, and intrinsically linked.

 The cyclical and interdependent relationship inherent in YinYang means that it is impossible to imagine one part of nature separate from another.
 Every thing morphs and melds into the other, particularly in extreme situations such as the current climate change scenario.
-We can see this happening: the more we pollute the atmosphere, the faster and stronger the winds are having to move the air around, in order to preserve its quality, and so that we can all continue to exist.
-Balance will happen, or at least the whole is trying very hard to achieve that.
+We can see this happening: the more we pollute the atmosphere, the faster and stronger the winds are having to move the air around in order to preserve its quality, so that we can all continue to exist.
+Balance happens, or at least the natural system is trying very hard to achieve that.

-We must, of course, do our bit.
-We must notice what is happening and see where we are needed, work alongside other participants of the nature which we are part of, those who are trying desperately to right things.
-We must listen to the messages and this is easier to do if we walk rather than run, reflect as well as act, and connect with compassion, as well as protecting our own.
+We must, of course, do our bit: notice what is happening and see where we are needed, work alongside our companions in nature and those who are trying desperately to put things right.
+We must listen to the messages, and this is easier to do if we walk rather than run, reflect as well as act, and connect with compassion, as well as protecting our own.

 Today’s feather